Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • Updated project configuration.

-We already saw the -p flag to exit interactive mode, but there are more ways to feed information to Claude without depending on manual copy/paste:
+We already saw the -p flag to exit interactive mode, but there are more ways to feed information to Claude without relying on manual copy/paste:

 # Pipe big logs